fetchai/agents-aea/docs/trust.md

 AEA applications have different requirements for _trustlessness_ or _trust minimisation_.

-For example, using the AEA <a href="../weather-skills/">weather skills demo</a> _without_ ledger payments means that the client has no way of validating the data it receives from the weather station (including no data at all) and so must accept anything the weather station sends.
-Similarly, the station must trust that the client somehow sends the payment amount that they agree.
+For example, using the AEA <a href="../weather-skills/">weather skills demo</a> _without_ ledger payments means that the client has to trust the weather station to send the weather data it purchased and that this data is in fact valid.
+Similarly, the weather station must trust that the client somehow sends the payment amount to which they agreed.

 A step up, if you run the <a href="../weather-skills/">weather skills demo</a> with a ledger (e.g. Fetch.ai or Ethereum) then the client must still trust that the weather station sends valid data.
 However, all payment transactions are executed via the public ledger.
 This means the weather station no longer needs to trust the client for payment and can verify whether the transactions take place on the public ledger.